 What is the difference between ADRs and GDRs?

-ADRs (American Depositary Receipts) are listed on U.S. exchanges, while GDRs (Global Depositary Receipts) can be listed on exchanges outside the U.S.
+ADRs (American Depositary Receipts) are listed on U.S. exchanges, while GDRs (Global Depositary Receipts) can be listed on multiple exchanges, like the US and Euro market.
+While ADRs are issued in dollars, GDRs are generally issued in Euros.

 Do ADR holders receive dividends?